pradok/packages-knapsack/README.md

 Runs the `jest` tests once.

+## Validation criteria
+If anyone of the following are not met, package indexes won't be returned and instead will return `-` in string.

+1. Max weight that a package can take is ≤ 100
+2. There might be up to 15 items you need to choose from
+3. Max weight and cost of an item is ≤ 100

 ## Usage scenario
 (only a guide if this was packaged as npm otherwise import the packer from index.ts if this project was in its own folder called packer)